-There were no new standards, amendments to standards and interpretations that are effective for annual periods beginning on 1 January 2019 that have a material effect on the financial statements of the Company.
+None of these new standards, amendments to standards and interpretations that are effective for annual periods beginning on 1 January 2020 that are expected to have a material effect on the financial statements of the Company.

-2. Significant accounting policies (continued)
+2. Basis of preparation, significant accounting policies, estimates and judgements (continued)